kleberrangel/tigerlinux.github.io/recipes/misc/juju-tut-part1/README.md

 python-chardet-whl python-cheetah python-pip python-cheetah
 ```

 **NOTE: Probably you are asking to yourself... how did I knew that some python dependencies where missing in the .67 node ?.. is TigerLinux using some kind of Black Magic too ??.
 Totally not.
 Just I observed the mariadb app log in /var/log/juju.
 The error was very specific about a missing module name in a charm file.
-Then just compared the installed python packages beteen node 64, where the mariadb-master is, and node 67, where mariadb-slave is.
+Then just compared the installed python packages between node 64, where the mariadb-master is, and node 67, where mariadb-slave is.
 That's all.
 Nothing is perfect on the IT world.**

 After you see that the status of both the master and slave are OK, set the master/slave relation: